microsoft/dotnet/Documentation/compatibility/WCF-Improved-WCF-chain-trust-certificate-validation-for-Net.Tcp-certificate-authentication.md

 ### Change Description
 Improved chain trust certificate validation when using certificate authentication with transport security with WCF.
 With this improvement client certificates that are used to authenticate to a server must be configured for Client Authentication.
 Similarly server certificates that are for the authenticating a server must be configured for Server Authentication.
 With this change if the root certificate is disabled, the certificate chain validation will fail.

-This change is on by default, and can be turn off by config setting.
+This change is on by default, and can be turned off by config setting.

 ### Recommended Action
   - Validate if your server and client certification has the required EKU, if not, update your certification